The Music's Over

 1984 – May 29, 2009

 cobraPatrick O’Brien was the guitarist for up-and-coming Maryland hardcore band, Cobra Clutch.
-According to blabbermouth.com, Cobra Clutch recently finished it’s debut album and was currently touring the east coast, including some dates with Murphy’s Law.
-O’Brien reportedly died in his sleep at the age of 24.
-Cause of death not immediately determined.
+The band had recently finished it’s debut album and were in the midst of an east coast tour, including some dates with Murphy’s Law.
+O’Brien died in his sleep at the age of 24.

 Posted in Hardcore, Musician, Punk, Rock | Tagged: , , | Leave a Comment »